 Tip #1: Wear Jewels in the Pool

 For the Proust Ball in 1972, she wore her own emeralds and diamonds in her hair and added more diamond necklaces on loan from Van Cleef & Arpels.
-Perhaps the most extravagant hair ornament appears in a 1960s portrait of Elizabeth by Firooz Zahedi: she wears La Peregrina, once owned by Mary Queen of Scots, dangling onto her forehead.
+Perhaps the most extravagant hair ornament appears in a 1960s portrait of Elizabeth by Firooz Zahedi: she wears La Peregrina dangling onto her forehead.
+La Peregrina was once owned by Queen Mary I of England (daughter of Henry VIII and Catherine of Aragon).
+The pearl was a wedding present from her husband, King Philip II of Spain.
+After her death the pearl was returned to Crown of Spain and stayed with the Royal Family for 250 years.
 La Peregrina later sold for $11.8 million, a world record for a pearl.

 Tip #4: Keep it Real